-DON’T rig up a do-it-yourself version of a cage: you will waste a lot of time, lose a lot of caterpillars, and expend much more effort than you needed to.The configuration that works is: milkweed cuttings, placed in water-filled plastic bottles, raised in fine-mesh-flexible-frame cages.
+DON’T rig up a do-it-yourself version of a cage: you will waste a lot of time, lose a lot of caterpillars, and expend much more effort than you needed to.The configuration that works is: milkweed plants, in their original pots, raised in fine-mesh-flexible-frame cages.
 Please just accept this advice, since it is the product of many hours of trial-and-error.

 Do a search on these terms: mesh cage butterfly.